devtheJigyasa/jigyasanews.ai/README.md

 ## TL;DR

-- **What**: Frontend‑only prototype of a verification‑first AI experience (HTML, CSS, JS).[page:3]
+- **What**: Frontend‑only prototype of a verification‑first AI experience (HTML, CSS, JS).
-- **Why**: Shift AI from “answer generator” to **credibility layer** on top of noisy information.[page:3]
+- **Why**: Shift AI from “answer generator” to a **credibility layer** on top of noisy information.
-- **How**: Opinionated UI flows for claims, guidance, and verification‑oriented usage, ready to be wired into real backends/APIs.[page:3]
+- **How**: Opinionated UI flows for claims, guidance, and verification‑oriented usage, ready to be wired into real backends/APIs.

 ---

 ## Overview

-The internet is optimized for speed, virality, and engagement, not for truth.[page:3]
+The internet is optimized for speed, virality, and engagement, not for truth.[page:2]
-Arixion AI explores what happens when you flip that: the interface is designed around **verification first**, not endless chat.[page:3]
+Arixion AI explores what happens when you flip that: the interface is designed around **verification first**, not endless chat.[page:2]

-Instead of “ask me anything”, the product is centered on **claims**—things you want to check, question, or investigate.[page:3]
+Instead of “ask me anything”, the product is centered on **claims**—things you want to check, question, or investigate.[page:2]
-This repo focuses on the **experience layer**: layout, flows, copy, and visual system for a verification‑first AI product.[page:3]
+This repo focuses on the **experience layer**: layout, flows, copy, and visual system for a verification‑first AI product.[page:2]

-> Noise in → structured analysis → clearer, more verifiable insight out[page:3]
+> Noise in → structured analysis → clearer, more verifiable insight out

 ---

+## Why It’s Different

+Most AI UIs are optimized for speed and volume of answers.
+Arixion AI is optimized for **trust, structure, and clarity**.

+- Pushes users to think in terms of *claims* instead of open‑ended chatting.
+- Makes room in the layout for “method” and “how we got here”, not just final results.
+- Is intentionally **frontend‑only** here, so you can plug in any intelligence layer you want without being forced into a stack.

+---

 ## Who Is This For?

-Arixion AI is aimed at people who care more about **“Can I trust this?”** than **“Give me a quick summary.”**[page:3]
+Arixion AI is aimed at people who care more about **“Can I trust this?”** than **“Give me a quick summary.”**

 - Curious users who double‑check information.
 - Builders exploring AI products around **trust, credibility, and research**.